 accommodation on Haida Gwaii, (Queen Charlotte Islands) TOW HILL RD - swanky cabins on North Beach within Naikoon Park, BC, Canada

-We offer four cabins on North Beach Haida Gwaii, located on the oceanside of Tow Hill Rd within Naikoon Park.
+We offer five cabins on North Beach Haida Gwaii, located on the oceanside of Tow Hill Rd within Naikoon Park.
 All four are self-contained, off-grid — and provide so much more than the ubiquitous light switch — including easy access to a phenomenal beach.

 Our completely self-contained off-grid cabin/cottages sit on the sand dunes of North Beach off Tow Hill Rd., about 9km before Tow Hill and 16 km past Masset.
 Just bring yourself, ice for the supplied cooler and something for the BBQ.
 Check-in at the office, it's the house on the hill.